 What is Acqua Alta?

-We check-in to our hotel, The Locanda Antica, on a good day just a few minutes walk from St Mark’s Square, and head out again for our meeting place under the column with the winged lion in the Piazzetta San Marco (little Piazza).
-Theis the symbol of Venice and countless images of its form watch over the city.
+We check-in to our hotel, The Locanda Antica, perfectly located just a few minutes walk from St Mark’s Square, and head out again for our meeting place with Walks of Italy guide under the column with the winged lion in the Piazzetta San Marco (little Piazza).
+The is the symbol of Venice and countless images of its form watch over the city.

 We’re not getting anywhere quickly, the passerelles are narrow and then we find ourselves on the wrong platform heading into The Basilica but eventually make it to the column in time where we meet Katrina, our guide, looking glamorous in her black wellies worn with typical Italian flare.
 We’re taking a boat excursion – what better way to see the best Venice sights than from the water, close-up and personal and today probably the driest way too!
 We head out from the pier near to St Mark’s Square and begin motoring towards the Grand Canal, the main thoroughfare which ribbons through Venice.